c3lingo/c3lingo-interpreter-unit/README.md

 #### Headphone Output Driver
 The headphone output needs a maximum output power of about 0.1 W and should put the mono signal on both stereo channels of the TRS jack.

-For the first draft, we're using one LM386 audio power amplifier.
+For the first draft, we're using one LM386 audio power amplifier --> way too much amplification!

 TODO: Check, if driving the two speakers in parallel leads to any issues (besides cutting the speaker impedance in half).